-Southampton Arts Center depends on support from generous donors like you!
+Southampton Arts Center depends on support from generous donors like you, especially after this very challenging year.
 We are building an institution for the whole community and need your input, ideas and financial support to deliver excellent programs to our audiences.

 You can click here to make a donation online or via check mailed to:

 25 Jobs Lane

 You can also show your support by joining our Friends Circle.
 CLICK HERE for more info.

 We have also launched a new BUSINESS CIRCLE!
 CLICK FOR INFO.

 Southampton Arts Center is a not for profit 501(c)(3) organization.
 Your contribution will be acknowledged with a letter for your tax records.
 The full amount of your gift is tax deductible within the limits of the law.